Een meewerkend voorwerp geeft aan voor of aan wie iets gebeurt, zoals in 'aan Lies', 'voor Karel'.

 2. With a preposition, the indirect object usually comes after the direct object.

-3. An indirect object without a preposition immediately follows the finite verb.
+3. An indirect object without a preposition comes directly after the finite verb.

 Exceptions!

-1. A meewerkend voorwerp is often a person or an organisation.
+1. An meewerkend voorwerp is often a person or an institution.

 Exercise 2: Multiple Choice